-Whether or not your kids have tried vaping, they'll benefit from a good talk.
+Despite the California flavored tobacco ban, teens can buy nicotine products like flavored vapes and other oral nicotine products online.
+Whether or not they've tried them, your kids will benefit from a good talk.
 And a good talk starts with listening.
-Let the kids tell you what it's like to be surrounded by teens who vape.
+Let the kids tell you what it's like to be surrounded by teens who vape or use oral nicotine pouches.
 These starter questions are a simple way in:

 Do you have friends who vape?
 Are you curious about it?
 Have you been offered a vape?
+How about a nicotine pouch?
 Have you tried it?
 If so, what made you say yes?
 If not, what made you say no?